neuro-inc/ml-recipe-midi-generator/README.md

 `make developing && connect-developing`

 All modified code can be downloaded on a local machine with `make download` command.

+### Run Jupyter with GPU

+`make jupyter`

+* The content of `code` and `notebooks` directories is uploaded to the platform storage.
+* A job with Jupyter is started, and its web interface is opened in the local web browser window.

+### Kill Jupyter

+`make kill-jupyter`

+* The job with Jupyter Notebooks is terminated.
+The notebooks are saved on the platform storage.
+You may run `make download-notebooks` to download them to the local `notebooks/` directory.

 ### Customization